cyristal-gems/verylegit_verylegal/README.md

 Welcome to my first cybersecurity lab!
 This project was built as part of a Cybersecurity Fellowship to simulate a realistic, beginner-friendly environment for learning offensive and defensive security techniques.

-The lab uses VirtualBox to create a segmented network with the following components:
+This diagram visually represents the cybersecurity lab setup used in this project.
+It shows a segmented network environment built with VirtualBox, featuring three virtual machines:

-- **pfSense Firewall (IDS/IPS)**: Acts as the firewall and traffic controller.
-Snort is installed for intrusion detection.
+- **pfSense Firewall & IDS/IPS** – Positioned between external and internal networks, responsible for traffic filtering and intrusion detection using Snort.
-- **Kali Linux (Attacker Machine)**: Simulates an external attacker using tools like Metasploit, Nmap, Nikto, and Netcat.
+- **Kali Linux (Attacker)** – Connected to both attacker and server networks to simulate an external attacker using tools like Metasploit and Nikto.
-- **Metasploitable 2 (Vulnerable Target)**: A deliberately insecure Linux machine for testing attacks.
+- **Metasploitable 2 (Target)** – A vulnerable machine on the internal server network used for testing exploitation techniques.

+Each machine is labeled with its role, IP address, and network interface to help visualize the traffic flow and attack paths.

 ---